FilipNest/biography/readme.md

 ## What it is

-* An user page for every email account with some form fields for bio lenghts and extra fields customisable in a config file (verified via a link sent to an email to save having to do user accounts).
+* An user page for every email account with some form fields for bio lengths and extra fields, customisable in a config file (verified via a link with expiring token sent to an email to save having to do user accounts).
-* Simple REST API for fetching values from profiles including specifying the maximum biography length you want.
+* Simple JSON REST API for fetching values from profiles including specifying the maximum biography length you want.
 * No client side JavaScript, no CSS.
 Just HTML, some basic form templates and a Node.js server.

 ## What you can do with it?

 * Fork it?
 Improve it?
 Ignore it?
-The idea is not mine (see above), I just doodled it in code for fun after thinking about how to make it after the tweet.
+The idea is not mine (see above), I just doodled it in code for fun after thinking about how to make it after I saw the tweet.

 ## Deploy